Applied Statistics

 2. Students cannot receive credit for both STAT 301 and STAT 325.
 It is recommended that students complete STAT 325.

-3. STAT 305 and STAT 455 may not count toward the upper level electives.
+3. STAT 305 and STAT 455 do not count toward the upper level electives.
+Statistics major students should NOT take Stat 455.

 Minor or Integrative Studies Concentration Requirements

 A minor or concentration consists of 12 credit hours of upper-level courses (300 or above level) in Applied Statistics (STAT).
 Only one of STAT 301 or STAT 325 can be used to satisfy this requirement.
-Students with majors in mathematics, the natural sciences, or the social sciences may find the minor in Applied Statistics to be a valuable supplement to their major.
+STAT 455 does not count for this minor.
+Students with majors in the natural sciences, the social sciences, pre-med, or mathematics may find the Applied Statistics Minor to be a valuable supplement to their major.

 • A minimum GPA of 2.0 is required for the minor/concentration.
 The GPA is based on all coursework required within the minor (excluding prerequisites).